JiananHou429/measuring-the-position-of-firms-in-technology-space/README.md

-This code is part of the article "Measuring the Position and Differentiation of Firms in Technology Space".
+This code is part of the paper:

+Arts S, Cassiman B, Hou J. (2023).
+Position and Differentiation of Firms in Technology Space.
+Forthcoming **Management Science**. https://doi.org/10.1287/mnsc.2023.00282

 All data is available from https://zenodo.org/record/5172146.

-If you use the code or data, please cite the following paper:
+If you use the code or data, please cite the paper above.

-Arts S, Cassiman B, Hou J. (2023).
-Measuring the Position and Differentiation of Firms in Technology Space.
-Forthcoming **Management Science**.

 We include three batches of code: